did-app/www/_articles/building-the-best-one-click-sign-in.md

 Users have ‘account creation fatigue’.
 The average person already has 150+ accounts and the problem is still getting worse.
 There are so many websites that want you to create an account and it's hard to keep track of them all.

-Users want to engage without filling in endless forms, choosing yet another password or confirming their email address.
-Users want convenience.
-Or, to put it another way, users are lazy; I know I am.
+Users want to engage but without filling in endless forms.
+We also know users crave passwordless experiences by the rapid growth of password managers both in and out of the browser.
+Password managers simulate a passwordless sign in but only serve to paper over the root of the problem.
+They are cumbersome to set up a very desirable target for hackers.

 ## How does one click sign in work?